-- 8. At its fortieth session, the TWO requested the Office of the Union (Office) to contact GRIN to investigate if GRIN would be willing to provide advice to members of the Union on the botanical classification of varieties under examination on the basis of suitable photographs to be provided by the relevant authorities.
-The Office investigated that possibility with GRIN, but was informed that, for the time-being, there was no possibility for GRIN to provide such a service. - 9.
-The TC is invited to note that there is no immediate need to allow flexibility in the species element of the UPOV code in order to cover a classification into, for example, subgenera and/or sections, between the genus and species level of classification.
+9. At its fortieth session, the TWO requested the Office of the Union (Office) to contact GRIN to investigate if GRIN would be willing to provide advice to members of the Union on the botanical classification of varieties under examination on the basis of suitable photographs to be provided by the relevant authorities.
+The Office investigated that possibility with GRIN, but was informed that, for the time-being, there was no possibility for GRIN to provide such a service.
+With regard to advice for members of the Union on the botanical classification of varieties under examination, Mr. Kees van Ettekoven (Netherlands), President of the International Association for Cultivated Plant Taxonomy (IACPT) informed the TC at its forty-fourth session that the IACPT might be able to provide assistance in such matters and suggested that experts raise any requests via their website (www.iacpt.net).